asseniliev/My-Mails/README.md

 [Link to Vercel](https://my-mails-psi.vercel.app/)

-My mail is an application developped in duration of 3 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023).
-It is a simple one-page application with following features:
+My mail is a simple one-page application developped in duration of 3 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023).

 ![My Mail](frontPage.jpg)